marcdacz/e2e-protractor-net/README.md

     ```

 ### Installation:
-Clone the repository then restor and build the solution from the command-line:
+Clone the repository then restore and build the solution from the command-line:
 ```sh
 $ cd e2e-protractor-net
 $ dotnet restore